dbraga14/dbraga14.github.io/_posts/2020-04-04-introduction.md

 # Start

 This is an introduction to who I am.
 I am a student of certain topics, and I like to talk about math and computer science.
-I currently work as a software engineer and here is my <a href=dbraga14.github.io/my_files/Resume2019.pdf target="_blank">resume</a>
+I currently work as a software engineer and here is my [resume](my_files/Resume2019.pdf).

 -----